Meet the Editors of Polyphony H.S.

-Stephanie Racker is a member of the class of 2019 at the Latin School of Chicago.
+Stephanie Racker is an Executive Editor and member of the class of 2019 at the Latin School of Chicago.
 She is an avid equestrian and a huge Chicago Blackhawks fan.
 In her free time, she enjoys playing classical piano, re-watching Leonardo DiCaprio movies, and reading any good book she can get her hands on.
 Having had the pleasure of living in Chicago all her life, she also loves to explore the many restaurants the city has to offer.
 She is honored to be a part of the Polyphony H.S. editing team!

-Gemma Ryu was born in the great corn-filled state of Illinois but moved to the mountain-filled state of Colorado to pursue her dream of becoming a master ice sculptor.
+Gemma Ryu, an Executive Editor, was born in the great corn-filled state of Illinois but moved to the mountain-filled state of Colorado to pursue her dream of becoming a master ice sculptor.
 She enjoys long walks on the non-existent beaches of a land-locked state and knits ferociously in her down-time.
 She’s a gifted napper and cat trainer.
 She’s a woman of mystery and power, whose power is exceeded only by her mystery.
 She hears whooshing sounds as deadlines fly by.

 Executive Editor Grace Scullion lives in Winnetka, Illinois.
 When not stewing over syntax and extended metaphors, she loves to dance, act, and has recently dabbled in public speaking.
 Grace enjoys Thai food and cats, although due to her brother’s supposed “allergy” she does not have a feline friend.
 If she did, however, she would name it Cat Stevens because she has a horrible sense of humor.